TriG-Tbh/Advent-of-Code-2021/Write-Ups.md

 - was somewhat difficult as the phrase `The manual says the code is always eight capital letters.` was hard to understand
 - still managed to finish

-BONUS:

-- i got a bonus challenge as part of a competition for discord nitro/$100 steam credit
-- so i decided to do it
-- i included it here because it's somewhat similar
-- (i think i was the first person to finish)
-- will optimize later

 Day 14:

 - hell